aMaksimets/hackintosh-thinkpad-t440p/README.md

 CSM Support: Yes.

 ## Step 2 - Create a bootable usb
-Create a CLOVER usb
+Create a Clover usb

 1. Extract folder and run the gibMacOS .bat file
 2. Pick latest MacOS version.
 3. Download (might take 5min).
 4. After download, open MakeInstall.bat and choose your drive.
 5. When prompted for the Recovery pkg file, just CTRL+C+V the directory to which MacOS downloaded to.

 ## Step 3
-1. Open transmac and
+1. TransMac - to

 ## Step 4

 ## Step 5 - Booting into Clover
 ![clover](https://i.redd.it/np7ai9qbdld21.png)